 Medical Practice Administration

 The need for experienced medical practice administrators is on the rise and is only projected to grow as more and more baby boomers require regular medical care.
-In the latest report from the U.S. Bureau of Labor Statistics, the job outlook for Medical and Health Services Managers is expected to grow 18% (much faster than the average) between 2018 – 2028.
+In the latest report from the U.S. Bureau of Labor Statistics, the job outlook for Medical and Health Services Managers is expected to grow 32% (much faster than the average) between 2019 – 2029.
+As the large baby-boom population ages and people remain active later in life, there should be increased demand for healthcare services.
 If you are looking to enter a field that is stable, fulfilling, and in demand, healthcare management could be the right choice.

 Healthcare management is a field that attracts a diverse population of people.
 Although some medical practices prefer to hire medically trained managers, such as a person with a nursing or medical assisting background, other practices look for a manager who has skills in the business area.
 The healthcare field today is far different from what it was in decades past.
 Changes have occurred at many levels, from the way physicians are paid for their services to the scope of practice of the various medical personnel.
 The medical office manager needs to stay current with the changes in the field as they occur.
 This includes changes on the federal, state, and local levels, where laws passed may impact the way healthcare is delivered.